xumxum/ha_cyprus_weather/README.md

 Home Assistant Cyprus weather integration

 ## Description
-Get Cyprus weather data from cyprus weather org site and display it in Home Assistant as a weather integration including forecast data.
+Get Cyprus weather data from cyprus weather org site and display it in Home Assistant as a weather integration including forecast data and outside air quality.

+## Upgrade
+Remove all configurations from `configuration.yaml`, addon now fully GUI configured.
+Also addon now creates additional sensors for temperature, humidity, wind speed and pressure, so remove all template sensors in case you added them, now it's automatic :)

 ## Installation
 Integration can be installed manually by manually copying the integration to the custom_integration folder, or alternatively installed with HACS